Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Examples

 \subsubsection{Using few exact density measurements}

 Using the scheduling function outlined in Eq. (\ref{eq.sched}) ensures that the density evolution is smooth.
-Therefore, we can use the 4th order B-spline of scipy\cite{2020SciPy-NMeth} to interpolate between the 75 measured points.
-We use a 4th order B-spline so the second derivative is continuous and smooth.
-The difference between the second derivative of the interpolated value and the exact second derivative for grid-point 16 is shown in FIG. \ref{fig:second_der}.
+Therefore, we can use the 4th order B-spline of scipy\cite{2020SciPy-NMeth} to interpolate between the 75 measured points with $d t=0.4$ for a total time evolution of 30$a.u$ from the discrete clock simulation for the ground state of the Hamiltonian of Eq \ref{eq:lih_system}.
+We use a 4th order B-spline to ensure that the second derivative of the interpolated function is continuous and smooth.
+The difference between the second derivative of the interpolated values and the exact second derivative for grid-point 16 is shown in figure \ref{fig:second_der}.
 It can be seen that the interpolated second derivative oscillates around the smooth exact second derivative.
-Using this interpolated data, the evolution produces an energy error of $2.8\times 10^{-5}$ for the geometry change of $0.25$ to $0.5$.
+Using this interpolated data, the evolution produces an energy error (with respect to the exact solution) of $2.8\times 10^{-5}$ Hartree for the geometry change of $0.25$ $a.u.$ to $0.5$ $a.u.$.
 This shows that measuring a small number of points with high precision can provide accurate results.